Tarane04/Ex.No.3/README.md

-# Ex.No.3-Scenario-Based Report Development Utilizing Diverse Prompting Techniques for the the following Prompt Engineering types with examples - Straightforward Prompts - Tabular Format Prompting - Missing Word Prompting - Preceding Question Prompting.
+# EXPERIMENT – 3: Scenario-Based Report Development Utilizing Diverse Prompting Techniques

-### DATE:14.09.25
+### Register No.: 212222060271
-### REGISTER NUMBER : 212222060271
+### Date: 14.09.2025

 ## Aim:
 To design an AI-powered chatbot that assists customers in resolving issues related to product troubleshooting, order tracking, and general inquiries.
 The chatbot should handle various customer queries efficiently while maintaining a conversational and user-friendly tone.
 Using Straightforward Prompts, Tabular Format Prompting and Preceding Question Prompting techniques.